The most beautiful carnivals in Italy

 In addition to the floats and the burning of the Pupo (the traditional Fano Carnival figure), the most awaited moment of the parade is the giro del getto: a give-away of candies, lollipops and chocolates for the spectators!

-6) Agropoli and the beautiful parade floats of the Cilento region
+8) Agropoli and the beautiful parade floats of the Cilento region

 Agropoli is a beautiful seaside village in the province of Salerno, famous for its Blue Flag beaches but also for its legendary carnival!

+This major event draws locals from all over the Cilento region, as well as plenty of curious visitors.
 The floats parade from the promenade of Agropoli to the city center, and the magnificent creations of the local papier-mâché masters are accompanied by a festive atmosphere.

 Get ready to have fun with music, dance and singing competitions, and don't forget to try the delicious polpette di San Biagio (savory, deep-fried balls)!